samsonweiner/CNAsim/README.md

 # CNAsim

-CNAsim is a tumor evolution simulator for generating single-cell data.
-CNAsim can be used to generate copy number profiles with noise patterns mimicing single-cell CNA detection algorithms, as well as synthetic sequencing reads.
+CNAsim is a software package for improved simulation of single-cell copy number alteration (CNA) data from tumors.
+CNAsim can be used to generate copy number profiles with noise patterns that mimic those of single-cell CNA detection algorithms, and to generate DNA-seq data for sampled cells.
+It offers significantly improved scalability, a high degree of customizability, and improved biological realism of simulated data.
+CNAsim can be cited as follows:

+CNAsim: Improved simulation of single-cell copy number profiles and DNA-seq data from tumors

+Samson Weiner and Mukul S. Bansal

+Under review

 <!--
 More information can be found in our paper, located here: [link to paper].